nemanja731/Breast-cancer-detection-from-the-Wisconsin-dataset-using-machine-learning/README.md

 # Breast cancer detection using ML

+You can see the entire report in the [projekatML.pdf](./projekatML.pdf)

 The database used in this project is the **Wisconsin Breast Cancer Database** which can be found on [Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).
 There are 569 real samples in the database, and for each of them there are 32 attributes that describe it in more detail.
 Each sample has an assigned diagnosis class that indicates which tumor it is.
 The tumor can be malignant or benign.
 The goal of the project is to implement ML algorithms and try to use them to assess whether a new sample has a malignant or benign tumor.

 <img src="./images/tumor.png" width="50%" align="center"/>